Diego-F-Florez-Trujillo/Diego-F-Florez-Trujillo.github.io/about.md

----
-layout: default
-title: "About Me"
-permalink: /about/
----

 # About Me

 Hello!
 I am Diego, a passionate educator and engineer specializing in **simulation technologies**, including **Finite Element Analysis (FEA)**, **Computational Fluid Dynamics (CFD)**, and **Python programming**.